 May 23, 2012 - Donor countries led by Saudi Arabia and the United Kingdom calling themselves the "Friends of Yemen" pledge more than $4 billion in aid.

-January 24, 2013 - The Yemeni government confirms that Saeed al-Shahri, second in command of al Qaeda in the Arabian Peninsula, has died after being wounded on November 28, 2012.
+January 24, 2013 - The Yemeni government confirms that Saeed al-Shahri, second in command of al Qaeda in the Arabian Peninsula (AQAP), has died after being wounded on November 28, 2012.

 December 15, 2013 - Yemen's parliament calls for an end to drone strikes on its territory three days after a U.S. missile attack mistakenly strikes a wedding convoy, killing more than a dozen people.

 February 10, 2014 - President Abdu Rabu Mansour Hadi approves making Yemen a federal state consisting of six regions: two in the south, and four in the more populated north.

-April 22, 2014 - Yemeni officials say that at least 65 suspected al Qaeda militants in the Arabian Peninsula were killed in a combination of recent firefights and U.S. assisted drone strikes in a multi-day operation which involved ground combat and drone strikes.
-The officials say the United States assisted in the ground operation but did not take part in combat.
+April 22, 2014 - At least 65 suspected al Qaeda in the Arabian Peninsula (AQAP) militants were killed in a combination of recent firefights and U.S. assisted drone strikes in a multi-day operation which involved ground combat and drone strikes.
+Yemeni officials say the United States assisted in the ground operation but did not take part in combat.
 The United States did not comment, however CIA drones are suspected to have targeted the al Qaeda fighters, weapons locations and a training camp.